 Since its inception, the Budapest Process has developed through a series of phases.
 The first phase (1993–2003) focused on cooperation with the countries of Central and Eastern Europe, which were at that time outside the EU framework, as well as with countries of South-East Europe.
 The (2003–2009) brought the countries of the Commonwealth of Independent States into the cooperative framework of the Budapest Process and established a durable network to the East.
 A third phase, with a regional approach, started in 2010 and has so far produced another expansion to the East to include the so-called "Silk Routes countries" (Afghanistan, Bangladesh, Iraq and Pakistan) as new participating states.
 The third phase has three priority regions and three Working Groups: the South-East European Region (Chair: Croatia), the Black Sea Region (Chair: Bulgaria) and the Silk Routes Region (Chair: Turkey).

 The Budapest Process is intergovernmental in character.
-It provides a framework for States and other stakeholders to meet on an equal footing, to address issues of common concern and exchange information.
+It provides a framework for states and other stakeholders to meet on an equal footing, to address issues of common concern and exchange information.
 Participating states provide guidance and leadership in all activities undertaken within the framework of the Process, with the administrative support and coordination of the ICMPD Secretariat.
-It is a flexible forum, open to all interested states and international organisations active in the broad migration field, and has an informal working character on the basis of recommendations and conclusions.
+It is a flexible forum, open to all interested states and international organisations active in the broad migration field.

-Reflecting the evolving dynamics of the Process in January 2006, Turkey took over the Chairmanship of the Budapest Process (Hungary remains as Co-chair) putting a strong emphasis on continuity and bringing in broadened ideas with regard to the topics examined.
-In addition to the traditional areas of interest for the Budapest Process, these topics include return and readmission, border management and asylum, admission and immigration policies, labour migration, integration and re-integration.
+Reflecting the evolving dynamics of the Process in January 2006, Turkey took over the Chairmanship of the Budapest Process (Hungary remains as Co-chair), putting a strong emphasis on continuity and bringing in new ideas with regard to the topics examined.
+In addition to the traditional areas of interest for the Budapest Process, these topics include return and readmission, border management and asylum, admission and immigration policies, labour migration, integration and reintegration.